2022 South Korean presidential election: Primary campaign

-Former Prime Minister Lee Nak-yeon cemented his front runner status for both the Democratic Party's nomination and the general election by his victory in the crucial district of Jongno in the 2020 legislative election.
+Former Prime Minister Lee Nak-yeon cemented his frontrunner status for both the Democratic Party's nomination and the general election by his victory in the crucial district of Jongno in the 2020 legislative election.
 Lee received wide support from President Moon Jae-in's faction of the party, evinced by his landslide victory in the party leadership contest of August 2020.
 However, Lee's January 2021 proposal to pardon former conservative presidents Park Geun-hye and Lee Myung-bak faced backlash.
 Gyeonggi Governor Lee Jae Myung, who ran a left-wing populist campaign for president in 2017 while Mayor of Seongnam, emerged as a popular alternative bolstered by a well-received response to the COVID-19 pandemic and his proposal for a universal basic income.
 Moon's second prime minister, Chung Sye-kyun, also resigned to run for the presidency.

 The primary campaign saw clashes which became increasingly heated between Lee Nak-yeon and Lee Jae Myung.